HTML to PDF: A Quick Tutorial for C# .NET

 using IronPdf;

-// Create renderer for JavaScript-heavy content
+// Create renderer for JavaScript-heavy HTML

 var renderer = new ChromePdfRenderer();

-// Convert d3.js visualization to PDF
+// Convert d3.js visualization web page to PDF

 var pdf = renderer.RenderUrlAsPdf("https://bl.ocks.org/mbostock/4062006");